HPE-Haven-OnDemand/havenondemand-android/README.md

 *Parameters:*

-* `params`: a HashMap object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API.
+* `params` a HashMap object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API.

 *Note:* In the case of a parameter type is an array<>, the value must be defined as a List\<String\> object.